csys-fresher-batch-2021/libraryapp-micheal/README.md

  5.if a user fail to return the book within three days he/she should pay fine for each books per day

- 6.A user cannot return the book without paying the fine
+ 6.A user cannot Take the book without paying the fine but he/She can return book

- 7.User can pay the fine to admin

- 8.admin will renew the fine amount of a user
+ 7.User can pay the fine to admin,Once the admin pay the Fine the fine amount will be updated to 0,